Skip to main content

 Reviewed by Olivia B., HR Consultant

 This feels earned.
-The message has the weight of a real farewell, but it still stays composed enough for a workplace audience to receive well.
+The message carries the weight of a real farewell, yet stays composed enough for a workplace audience to receive well.

 Goodbye Message After Internal Transfer or Team Change

-Designed for an internal transfer or team change.
-It says goodbye to one group while keeping the relationship open inside the same company.
+Intended for an internal transfer or team change, this message says goodbye to one group while keeping the relationship open inside the same company.

 Hi [Team Name],